pickplugins/accordions/readme.txt

 You can create accordion content with WP Editor, you can add text, image andother media like youtube video, self hosted video and etc. Section can be drag & drop sorting. delete any section without loading the page and can hide without deleting it on front-end.

+**Import 3rd party plugin data**
+You can import accordion and tabs data from 3rd party plugin source.

 ###Premium Features